tristanbettany/WaysOfWorking/README.md

 problem, and don't use the business you work for as a testing ground for new un-proven design patterns that may not solve your problem.

+## Git Flow

+Git Flow should be used where acceptable to improve collaboration on projects in the team and make deployments easier to manage.

+More details on Git flow caqn be found here - https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow

 ## Pull Requests

 A development team generally leans heavily on pull requests to assure code quality and to make sure that work is done